Warren G. Harding: European relations and formally ending the war

 Harding made it clear when he appointed Hughes as Secretary of State that the former justice would run foreign policy, a change from Wilson's hands-on management of international affairs.
 Hughes had to work within some broad outlines; after taking office, Harding hardened his stance on the League of Nations, deciding the U.S. would not join even a scaled-down version of the League.
 With the Treaty of Versailles unratified by the Senate, the U.S. remained technically at war with Germany, Austria, and Hungary.
 Peacemaking began with the Knox–Porter Resolution, declaring the U.S. at peace and reserving any rights granted under Versailles.
 Treaties with Germany, Austria and Hungary, each containing many of the non-League provisions of the Treaty of Versailles, were ratified in 1921.

 This still left the question of relations between the U.S. and the League.
-Hughes' State Department initially ignored communications from the League, or tried to bypass it through direct contacts with member nations.
+Hughes's State Department initially ignored communications from the League, or tried to bypass it through direct contacts with member nations.
 By 1922, though, the U.S., through its consul in Geneva, was dealing with the League, and though the U.S. refused to participate in any meeting with political implications, it sent observers to sessions on technical and humanitarian matters.

 By the time Harding took office, there were calls from foreign governments for reduction of the massive war debt owed to the United States, and the German government sought to reduce the reparations that it was required to pay.
 The U.S. refused to consider any multilateral settlement.
 Harding sought passage of a plan proposed by Mellon to give the administration broad authority to reduce war debts in negotiation, but Congress, in 1922, passed a more restrictive bill.
 Hughes negotiated an agreement for Britain to pay off its war debt over 62 years at low interest, reducing the present value of the obligations.
 This agreement, approved by Congress in 1923, served as a model for negotiations with other nations.
 Talks with Germany on reduction of reparations payments resulted in the Dawes Plan of 1924.

 A pressing issue not resolved by Wilson was U.S. policy towards Bolshevik Russia.
 The U.S. had been among the nations that sent troops there after the Russian Revolution.
 Afterwards, Wilson refused to recognize the Russian SFSR.
 Harding's Commerce Secretary Hoover, with considerable experience in Russian affairs, took the lead on policy.
 When famine struck Russia in 1921, Hoover had the American Relief Administration, which he had headed, negotiate with the Russians to provide aid.
 Leaders of the U.S.S.R. (established in 1922) hoped in vain that the agreement would lead to recognition.
 Hoover supported trade with the Soviets, fearing U.S. companies would be frozen out of the Soviet market, but Hughes opposed this, and the matter was not resolved under Harding's presidency.